 A prolonged, unblinking stare between cats is an intimidating gesture that often will cause a lower-ranking cat to turn tail and leave.
 Aggressive cats can use a long-distance stare to control access to their territory.
 You might not even notice, but the kitties understand that the top cat is "guarding" the hallway that leads to the litter box, for example, and so they won't dare challenge or trespass!

 Cats use their eyes to demonstrate or even to hide their emotions.
 A slit-eyed look indicates strong emotion—fear or aggression.
-Squinting also protects eyes from claws of a potential opponent.
+Squinting also protects eyes from the claws of a potential opponent.

 Eye Blink Kitty Kisses